Published by Blue Grid Media • Updated for 2026 • 19 min read

 How Dispute Behavior Affects Your Ranking

 Google has stated that disputing leads does not directly penalize your LSA ranking.
 You will not lose position in the ad pack because you rated a lead as dissatisfied.
+That is the good news.
 However, your overall engagement with the lead system does influence your performance in indirect but meaningful ways.

 Lead Quality Feedback Loop

-Conversely, businesses that never rate leads give the AI no feedback to work with.
-The algorithm continues sending the same broad mix of leads without refinement.
+On the flip side, businesses that never rate leads give the AI no feedback to work with.
+The algorithm just keeps sending the same broad mix of leads without any refinement.
+It is like never telling your team what they are doing right or wrong and then wondering why nothing improves.

 The LSA Lead Quality Feedback Loop